 Our website uses our certified SmartScore™ approach to test all the products in the Backup Software category to help you decide on the best possible service.
 It takes into consideration the following metrics: key functionalities, collaboration features, customization, integration, user friendliness, customer support, how secure a software is, mobility, general media ratings.
 At the moment, VMWare vCenter Server is the leader in this category and we gave it the highest score in our tests.
 After thorough evaluation it got the best results among its competitors and our reviewers strongly suggest that you consider it as one of the alternatives for your business.

 A summary of total user satisfaction with the services in our Backup Software category evaluated with our unique algorythm that collects customer reviews, comments and opinions across a wide range of social media platforms in order to help you make an educated investment choice.

-Every vendor in the Backup Software category will offer a different set of pricing plans for its product and each package will include a varied group of tools.
-Below we list the overal pricing for the cheapest package available for each app.
+Every vendor in the Backup Software category will provide a different group of pricing packages for its service and every package will include a varied group of features.
+Below we list the overal pricing for the most affordable package available for each app.
 Keep in mind that advanced features may have an extra cost.

-A summary of what kind of devices and operating systems are supported by these B2B tools in the Backup Software category, including mobile platforms and web-based solutions.
+An analysis of what kind of devices and operating systems are supported by all B2B tools in the Backup Software category, including mobile platforms and web-based solutions.

-Find out which languages and geographies are served by the best B2B apps in the Backup Software category, including spftware aimed at international markets and created for multi-cultural groups of employees.
+Learn what languages and geographies are served by the best B2B apps in the Backup Software category, including apps designed for international markets and created for multi-cultural teams of employees.

-Examine which pricing plans are offered by the vendors in the Backup Software category to check which one matches your business needs and expenses best.
-Note that some apps can provide free or freemium accounts for you to try out first.
+Learn which pricing packages are supported by the vendors in the Backup Software category to see which one suits your business needs and expenses best.
+Note that certain software can offer free or freemium accounts for you to test first.

-An overview of what groups of companies a given B2B solution in the Backup Software category aims for, from small businesses and non-profits to large enterprises.
+An analysis of what kinds of customers a specific B2B service in the Backup Software category aims for, from small businesses and non-profits to large enterprises.